nodejs/node/doc/api/esm.md

 | `'wasm'`     | Load a WebAssembly module      | { [`ArrayBuffer`][], [`TypedArray`][] }                                    |

 The value of `source` is ignored for type `'builtin'` because currently it is not possible to replace the value of a Node.js builtin (core) module.

-Unless a non-nullish `source` is supplied for type `'commonjs'`, it will be fetched using the CommonJS module loader.
-When non-nullish `source` is supplied for type `'commonjs'`, `require` calls from inside the loaded module will call the `resolve` and `load` hooks.
+For type `'commonjs'`, if `source` is defined, `require` calls from inside the loaded module will go through the registered `resolve` and `load` hooks.
+If `source` is undefined or `null`, it will be handled by the CommonJS module loader and not processed by any registered hooks.
+This behavior for nullish `source` is temporary; in the future, a `source` value that is undefined or `null` will not be supported.

+The Node.js internal `defaultLoad`, which is the value of `next` for the last loader in the `load` chain, does not return a value for `source`.
+If one is desired, loader authors should load it via a call like `readFile(new URL(url))`.
+This may also change once support for nullish `source` is discontinued.

 > **Caveat**: The ESM `load` hook and namespaced exports from CommonJS modules
 > are incompatible.
 Attempting to use them together will result in an empty